TimothyJDavies/reconciling_the_potentially_irreconcilable/README.md

 # CODE and DATA for Reconciling the potentially irreconcilable?
 Genotypic and phenotypic amoxicillin-clavulanate resistance in Escherichia coli

+<pr> The paper relating to this code can currently be accessed at https://www.biorxiv.org/content/10.1101/511402v1 </pr>
 <pr> Note all genetic data available at https://www.ncbi.nlm.nih.gov/bioproject/PRJNA540750 </pr>